U.S. Customs and Border Protection, Department of Homeland Security.

 Form Number: None.

-Current Actions: CBP proposes to extend the expiration date of this information collection with no change to the burden hours or the information collected.
+Current Actions: CBP proposes to extend the expiration date of this information collection with no change to the burden hours.
+There is no change to the information being collected.

 Affected Public: Businesses.